Braces and Orthodontia

 - Ensure the lips and teeth are properly aligned

-Kids are not the only ones who get orthodontics treatment such as braces.
-Many adults get braces, as well.
-However, many kids get orthodontic treatment to help ensure the jaw grows properly.
-When the jaw grows as expected, permanent teeth have a better chance of growing in correctly.
-Having straight permanent teeth can also help to prevent future oral health problems.
-And, of course, having healthy teeth can be a help in other parts of life, as well.
+There is an urgency to children receiving orthodontic care to help ensure the jaw grows properly.
+When the jaw grows as expected, permanent teeth have a better chance of growing into place correctly.
+Having properly aligned permanent teeth can also help to prevent future oral health problems that can negatively affect appearance as well as eating habits.

-In some cases, braces alone may not be enough to change the way teeth and jaw grow.
+Braces alone may not always be enough to treat the way teeth and jaw are growing within a patient.
 For these situations, orthodontists may recommend wearing orthodontic headgear.
 People wear this type of device outside of the mouth to provide added traction.
 Headgear can help move teeth into a better position and keep them from shifting.
-Typically, orthodontic headgear is only worn while at home, such as in the evening or while you’re sleeping.
+Orthodontic headgear is typically worn while at home, such as in the evening or while sleeping.

-A retainer is a custom-made orthodontic device that may be either fixed in place or removable.
-Retainers attach to teeth to help hold them in position.
-People usually wear a retainer after a full treatment with braces.
-However, sometimes orthodontists prescribe them to treat teeth without also using braces.
+A retainer is a custom-made orthodontic device holding teeth in a desired position.
+Retainers may be either fixed in place on the teeth or removable.
+People usually wear a retainer after the conclusion of treatment with braces.
+More rarely orthodontists prescribe them to treat teeth without the prior use of braces.
 Whether used alone or with braces, retainers help keep teeth correctly positioned.
 They are typically made of plastic or rubber and have metal wires that cover the teeth.
 For post-braces care, patients should wear their retainer at all times for the first six months, then usually only while sleeping.

 Pros and Cons of Invisalign Braces

-If you need braces but cringe at the thought of sporting traditional metal braces in your soon-to-be perfect smile, you might want to consider alternative orthodontic treatment such as Invisalign.
-Invisalign is an orthodontic treatment that uses clear, removable aligners that are virtually undetectable when worn.
-Here are a few pros and cons of Invisalign braces.
+People who need braces but dislike the appearance of traditional metal braces may consider alternative orthodontic treatment such as Invisalign.
+Invisalign straightens teeth using clear, removable aligners that are virtually undetectable when worn.
+Invisalign has several benefits and drawbacks to consider before initiating treatment.

-Even before the Invisalign treatment is complete, you’ll be able to start enjoying a new and improved smile.
-Invisalign braces begin correcting teeth alignment almost immediately.
-With each set of aligners, teeth gradually shift into place, so the improvements to your smile will be more and more noticeable at each stage of treatment.
+Appearance.
+Even before the Invisalign treatment is completed, improvements will be visible through the clear aligners.
+With each set of aligners, teeth gradually shift into place, so smile improvements will be more and more noticeable at each stage of treatment.

-Invisalign aligners are removable so you can take them out to eat, floss, and brush your teeth.
-Almost every other type of orthodontic braces can cause tooth decay because, unlike Invisalign, they cannot be removed for eating and brushing, so food particles can get trapped in the orthodontia.
+Freedom to Bemove Braces.
+Invisalign aligners are removable so they can be removed to eat, floss, and brush teeth.
+Almost every other type of orthodontic braces risks tooth decay with respect to food getting trapped within the orthodontia.

-Conversely, Invisalign treatment includes a pre-planning phase that enables orthodontists to accurately project treatment time, which can be equal to or less than that of regular braces.
+Turnaround Time.
+Orthodontists may be unable to accurately forecast the duration of conventional braces treatment because they lack a reliable model for the patient' s teeth movement.
+Invisalign treatment, in contrast, includes a pre-planning phase enabling an orthodontist to accurately project treatment time.
+This time may be equal to or less than experienced with regular braces.
 Several studies have shown Invisalign treatment time to be quicker than that of traditional orthodontic braces; however due to insufficient clinical research, the validity of this has been debated within the medical community.

-Invisilign’s removability is one of the aligners' best qualities; but it is also a double-edged sword.
-Since the Invisalign braces are easy to take out, it is equally easy for patients to misplace them in the course of daily activities.
-Children also frequently lose the clear Invisalign trays, sometimes multiple times during the course of treatment.
-In either case, a replacement set will need to be made for the lost tray.
+Easy to Lose.
+Removability is one of the aligners' best qualities but this convenience is a double-edged sword.
+Since the Invisalign braces are easy to take out, it is equally easy for patients to misplace them just as it is easy to misplace a retainer after the completion of traditional braces.
+When signers are lost, replacements will need to be made.

-Invisalign does not work for everyone, especially for those needing major adjustments.
-Due to its design, there are some limitations on what Invisalign aligners can do.
-In certain cases, Invisalign braces are unable to correct dental issues that conventional metallic braces can.
+Not an Option for Every Patient.
+Invisalign is not appropriate for every orthodontic condition, especially for patients needing major teeth adjustments.
+Due to its design, there are some limitations on what Invisalign aligners can accomplish.

-The success of Invisalign braces largely hinges on the patient's commitment to follow the required treatment schedule.
+Commitment to Treatment.
+The success of Invisalign aligners is dependent on the patient's commitment to the required treatment schedule.
 The process requires a series of aligners to be worn for a set amount of time.
-If patients fail to stick to the treatment schedule and don’t wear each aligner for the necessary length of time then the remaining aligners will not fit properly.
+If a patient fails to follow the treatment schedule for a set of aligners then the subsequent aligners will not fit properly.
 If this occurs, a new set of aligners will be needed to resume Invisalign treatment.